 Back down the hill, I perused the small cemetery.
 There aren't many headstones, and I couldn't help noticing the names on them all had a European flavour.
 If most of the Aboriginal residents died here, where were they all buried?
 The answer came on a single plaque, which reads:

 "Erected by the junior farmers of Flinders Island to commemorate approximately 100 Tasmanian Aboriginals buried in this vicinity of Wybalenna 1833-1847"

-So a select few got proper graves, and the burial places of the Aboriginals - who the settlement was supposed to exist for - were somewhere "in the vicinity", unmarked and unacknowledged.
-For me this summed up very well the level of respect given to the Aboriginal people.
+So a select few got proper graves, and the burial places of the Aboriginals - who the settlement was supposed to exist for - were somewhere "in this vicinity", unmarked and unacknowledged.
+For me this summed up very well the lack of respect given to the Aboriginal people.

 I passed nearby on another day and paid Wybalenna a second visit.
 The weather was more bright and cheerful, as it had been for most of my stay on the island.
 Yet the location still felt bleak.
 It's not an unattractive spot, but knowing its role in the mistreatment of Australia's original inhabitants somehow taints it.

-Despite the dark aspect, I'd still recommend a visit to Wybalenna for anyone travelling to Flinders Island.
-What remains of the settlement gives an insight into an aspect of our history which for too long was swept under the carpet.
+Despite the dark aspects, I'd recommend a visit to Wybalenna for anyone travelling to Flinders Island.
+What remains of the settlement gives an insight into a part of our history which for too long was swept under the carpet.
 This, and the low-key seldom-visited nature of the place, make it very different from any other historic site in Tasmania.